Olde Towne Carriage House

 102 South Victoria Pueblo, Colorado 81003

 The Hyde Paper Company occupied the building from 1918 to 1919, during this time the building caught fire; pictures can be seen with smoke billowing from every window.
+The building was in the middle of the 1921 flood, but survived.
 In 1930 to the 1950’s the building was the home of the Fruit Growers Association and the Associated Grocers operation.
 In 1972 until 2004, Stan Cope and his family owned the building.
 They sold office supplies and repaired typewriters for all of Southern Colorado.

-The final phase of renovating the 115-year-old building is the lower level 7000 square feet adjacent with the Riverwalk water level.
-Negotiations are ongoing with restaurateurs’ to occupy this space directly off the Riverwalk.
+The final phase of renovating the historic building is available for development.
+A 7000 square feet lower level, opening up to the Riverwalk water level.